arthurEpfl/dicojs_mod/README.md

 npm run build
 ```

 Built files are located in the generated `dist/` directory.
 They are composed of Node.js TypeScript code transpiled to Node.js JavaScript.
-Then, the resulting JavaScript code is bundled for the browser.
+Then, the resulting JavaScript code is bundled for the browser in a single `dist/discoj.js` file.

-To prepare the lib for production and minify the bundled JavaScript, run
+To prepare the lib for production and _minify_ the bundled JavaScript, run

 ```
 npm run prod